 ^{}Email addresses: chanalex@stanford.edu (A.C.); alroth@stanford.edu (A.E.R.).
-Mailing address for A.E.R.: Department of Economics, 344 Landau Economics, Stanford University, Stanford, CA 94305.
-Fax for A.E.R.: 650-725-5702.
-Phone for A.E.R.: 650-725-9147.
+Mailing address: Department of Economics, 344 Landau Economics, Stanford University, Stanford, CA 94305.
 This study was approved by the Institutional Review Board at Stanford University (IRB-44868).
+This paper also benefited from comments from participants in a number of conferences and seminars (NBER Market Design Working Group, Economic Science Association North America Annual Meeting, Stanford University), and from referee and editorial suggestions.